lleevveell66/HyperClock/README.md

 - Raspbian (Wheezy, Jessie, or Stretch)
 - Python
 - Pygame
-- Graphics capability (I have this running on 19" and 32" HDMI TVs and on 3.5 and 7" TFT display via I2C with an external speakers)
+- Graphics capability (I have this running on 19" and 32" HDMI TVs and on 3.5 and 7" TFT displays via I2C with an external speaker)

 <h1 align="center">
   <img src="snapshots/HyperClock-3.0-ScreenShot_052118b.jpg" alt="HyperClock 3.0 Screenshot" width="300" align="middle">